 - Bayesian-Based Models: The foundation of these models is the Bayesian probability in which probability is interpreted as the reasonable expectation that depends on both observation and prior information rather than just frequency.
 These sorts of models are very useful when data are structured in groups and clusters.
 In this structure, each group has its own prediction; however, the predictions are related due to the hierarchical data structure.
 Bayesian models enable information to be shared among groups by using the same prior parameters, yet the behavior of each group is influenced by its own evidence.

 Applications of Supervised ML in B2B

 As discussed in the previous post, many factors affect market prices in the B2B world.
 In such a complicated situation, a single model may not be able to explain all behaviors accurately.
-Zilliant employs ensemble learning models which use multiple predictive algorithms and report the aggregate result.
+Zilliant employs ensemble learning models with predictive analytics software, which use multiple predictive algorithms and report the aggregate result.
 The aggregate result of multiple predictive models is less noisy than the result of a single model.
-In addition, ensemble learning models help prevent overfitting, which is less likely among a majority of models than in a single model.
+In addition, ensemble learning models help prevent overfitting, which is less likely among a majority of models than in a single model providing predictive analytics solutions.
 Figure 2 illustrates a comparison of market prices predicted by an ensemble model and a single model in terms of mean absolute percent error (MAPE).

 Accurate market price prediction is extremely important in the price optimization process.
 In Figure 3, the actual market price is P0 and the optimum market price is P*.
 If the market price is incorrectly predicted as either P1 or P2, then it will incorrectly recommend a price change, either in direction or magnitude.